Weighted Cycles on Weaves: Introduction

 \section{Introduction}

 Weaves were introduced by Casals and Zaslow \cite{CZ} as a graphical tool to describe a family of Legendrian surfaces living inside the $1$-jet space of a base surface.
-Soon after its introduction, weaves gain great interest and popularity in the study of cluster algebras, with many pieces of literature devoted to the development of weave-based descriptions of cluster structures, including \cite{Hughes,ABL,CGGS,CLSBW}.
-In particular, weaves were generalized to all Dynkin types in \cite{CGGLSS} and played an important role in the celebrated construction of cluster structures on braid varieties.
+Soon after their introduction, weaves were adapted for the study cluster algebras, with many pieces of literature devoted to the development of weave-based descriptions of cluster structures, including \cite{Hughes,ABL,CGGS,CLSBW}.
+In particular, weaves were generalized to all Dynkin types in \cite{CGGLSS} and played an important role in the construction of cluster structures on braid varieties.

 Under the generalization in \textit{loc. cit.}, the original version of weaves by Casals and Zaslow, which can also be referred to as \emph{Legendrian weaves}, would be categorized as Dynkin type A. In \cite{CW}, Casals and the author gave a topological interpretation of cluster structures described by weaves of Dynkin type A, which can be summarized by the following table.